 Requirements for the degree, therefore, include courses, examinations, and a period of resident study, as well as arrangements which guarantee sustained, systematic study and superior competency in a particular field.
 Examinations for PhD students include the comprehensive exam on students’ ability to propose original research, the dissertation proposal examination to test students’ ability to design original research, and the final defense of the dissertation to examine students’ ability to analyze, reason, and conclude original research.

 Course requirements for a PhD degree in FDSC are listed as follows.
 To help you plan your course work, a worksheet is given in Appendix J.

-- A minimum of 72 credit hours beyond the bachelor’s degree, excluding credit for the master’s thesis, is required.
-Of this, 24 credit hours must be FDSC 600 – Doctoral Research and Dissertation.
+- A minimum of 72 hours beyond the bachelor’s degree, excluding credit for the master’s thesis (FDSC 500 or equivalent), is required.
+Of this, 24 hours must be FDSC 600 Doctoral Research/Dissertation.

-- A minimum of 6 credit hours of courses for graduate credit must be taken outside the Department of Food Science.
+- A minimum of 6 hours of courses for graduate credit must be taken outside the FDSC Department.

 - All students must complete FDSC 601 (2 hours) and are expected to attend FDSC 601 during their PhD program.
 One credit hour of PLSC 525 or ANSC 525 must be taken before admission to candidacy.